munificent/craftinginterpreters/book/parsing-expressions.md

 </tbody>
 </table>

-The "recursive" part of recursive descent is because when a grammar rule refers to itself -- directly or indirectly -- that translates to a recursive function call.
+The descent is described as "recursive" because when a grammar rule refers to itself -- directly or indirectly -- that translates to a recursive function call.

 ### The parser class

-Each grammar rule becomes a method inside this new class.
+Each grammar rule becomes a method inside this new class:

 ^code parser